 Do I need to know how to code before applying?

 A programming background is not required to attend our Full Stack Development course, but previous exposure will certainly help.
-If you have no experience coding and you are admitted into the program, we will send you a series of exercises to help prepare you for your bootcamp.

 A programming background is required to attend our Big Data Engineering course.

 Codely does not provide housing, but we will advise you on how to find a comfortable and affordable living arrangement.
 Our students are eligible to secure low-cost student housing with our partner Comforts of Homes.
 We also recommend using the Badi app, which makes it easy to find a good room and compatible roommates.